Dan David Prize: History

 The Dan David Foundation was founded in 2000 with a $100 million endowment by Romanian-born Israeli businessman and philanthropist Dan David.
 The Dan David Prize was founded with the goal of rewarding and encouraging innovative and interdisciplinary research that cuts across traditional boundaries and paradigms.
 Each year, three prizes of $1 million were awarded in rotating fields to those who made outstanding contributions to humanity.
+Its founding director from 1999 until 2002 was Gad Barzilai.
+Its chairman since 2007 is Itamar Rabinovich.

-In anticipation of the Prize’s 20th anniversary in 2021, the Dan David Prize refocused in a new direction, citing the decline of global investment in the humanities and the relative scarcity of major prizes in the humanities.
+In anticipation of the prize's 20th anniversary in 2021, the Dan David Prize refocused in a new direction, citing the decline of global investment in the humanities and the relative scarcity of major prizes in the humanities.
 The redesigned prize focuses on supporting outstanding research in the historical disciplines and celebrating scholars and practitioners whose work illuminates the human past and enriches public debate with a deeper understanding of history.

-The Prize announced that starting in 2022 it would award up to nine prizes of $300,000 each year to early- and mid-career scholars and practitioners around the world to recognize significant achievements in the study of the past and support the winners’ future endeavours.
+The Prize announced that starting in 2022 it would award up to nine prizes of $300,000 each year to early- and mid-career scholars and practitioners around the world to recognize significant achievements in the study of the past and support the winners' future endeavours.
 From 2022, there will no longer be a distinction between three prize categories.

 Laureates include cellist Yo-Yo Ma (2006), Israeli author Amos Oz (2008), U.S. Vice President Al Gore (2008), Canadian author Margaret Atwood (2010), French economist Esther Duflo, and immunologist Dr. Anthony Fauci (2021).

-In 2016, Catherine Hall of University College London rejected the Dan David Prize based on considerations related to the Israeli-Palestinian conflict.
+The prize has occasionally faced political controversy.
+In 2016, Catherine Hall of University College London rejected the Dan David Prize based on considerations related to the Israeli–Palestinian conflict.
 Her prize money was donated to fund scholarships at Tel Aviv University.

-Winners (from 2022)
+In 2026, an open letter signed by more than 100 academics urged Australian historian Matthew Champion of Melbourne University to reject the award over the war in Gaza and Israel's regional policies.
+The intervention drew pushback from university leadership and other scholars who criticized attempts to politicize international academic recognition.

-From 2022 recipients of the Prize were called winners rather than laureates.
-The first cohort of Prize winners was announced on March 1, 2022.
+From 2022 recipients of the prize were called winners rather than laureates.
+The first cohort of prize winners was announced on March 1, 2022.